 BB Shot: 12-Gauge Ammo Shot Patterns

-You might think “BB” means a small toy gun for children, but a 12-gauge shotgun shell loaded with BB shot, which measures .18 inches, is an effective hunting load.
-Primarily used for geese and large ducks, shotgun shells loaded with BB are popular for larger game at greater distances.
-There is also the smaller “B” pellets (.17 inches), as well as the larger “BBB” pellets (.19).
+You might think “BB” means a small toy gun for children.
+A 12-gauge shotgun shell loaded with BB shot measures .18 inches.
+It is an effective hunting load.
+It is primarily used for geese and large ducks.
+Shotgun shells loaded with BB are popular for larger game at greater distances.
+There are the smaller “B” pellets at .17 inches.
+Slightly larger are the “BBB” pellets at .19 inches.

 Buying Guide: Hornady 12-Gauge 3″ BB Shot

 The buckshot uses larger and fewer metal pellets.
 Harvesting deer and larger game is its primary function.
 The 12-gauge ammo shot patterns are great for a home-defense load.

 With a pellet diameter of .244 inches, #4 buckshot is popular for medium-sized game.
 It is great for deer and coyote.
 Home defense is a good excuse to buy this 12-gauge ammo shot pattern and size.
 It gives a good balance of power and penetration.